Consultation and Fees

-All potential new clients are entitled to a free consultation: no consultation fees for first meeting for new clients.
-This can be done over the telephone or in person.
+All potential new clients are entitled to a free consultation: this can be done over the telephone or in person.
 It usually is for no more than a half hour.

 Andy Cook normally bills by the hour, although in rare cases flat fee arrangements can be made.
 This portion of our website discusses the hourly fee method only.